 Fulbright - National Geographic Digital Storytelling Fellowship

-- Have an academic or professional background relevant to their proposed project
+- Academic or professional background relevant to proposed project

-Award summary and conditions: The Fulbright - National Geographic Digital Storytelling Fellowship is a new component of the U.S. Department of State’s Fulbright Program that will support up to five Fellowships for one academic year of travel and multi-media storytelling on globally significant social or environmental topics.
-Fellows will focus their stories on one of the program’s eight themes.* Digital stories produced by Fulbright - National Geographic Fellows will be published across National Geographic and Department of State content platforms with the support of National Geographic’s editorial team.
-Applications will be accepted for Fulbright - National Geographic Digital Storytelling Fellowships in any country to which there is an active Fulbright U.S. Student Program.
+Award summary and conditions: The Fulbright - National Geographic Digital Storytelling Fellowship is a new component of the U.S. Department of State's Fulbright Program that will support up to five Fellowships for one academic year of travel and multi-media storytelling on globally significant social or environmental topics.
+Fellows will focus their stories on one of the program's eight themes.* Digital stories produced by Fulbright - National Geographic Fellows will be published across National Geographic and Department of State content platforms with the support of National Geographic's editorial team.
 Click here to see the eligible countries: http://us.fulbrightonline.org/countries/regions